If you are searching for the perfect 10 days in Italy itinerary, you have come to the right place!

-The Roman Forum is not as popular as the Coliseum but it is worth seeing during your 10 days in Italy because it is very impressive and close by!
+The Roman Forum is not as popular as the Coliseum but it is worth seeing during your Italy vacation.
 The Roman Forum is just steps away from the Coliseum and is a wonderful place to walk around.
-You can just imagine the Romans here many years ago!

 Visit Piazza Navona